Part 1: Substantive Insights

 Financial profile of nonprofit companies

-Figure: Distribution of net assets, turnover, and operating profit/loss across the sector.
+Figure: Distribution of five high-coverage balance-sheet fields across the sector.

 Employment Dynamics